andycranston/ulfilters/README.md

 + linesbefore - read lines from stdin and output them until the line contains a specified string.

++ trimws - read lines from stdin, remove any leading and trailing white space and then output them.

 + unfind - remove lines that match a path name and all subdirectories below that path name.

 ## Compiling